Skip to content

 Latourell Falls, Portland, Oregon

-The hike to Upper Latourell Falls takes about 1.5 hours and winds through this gorgeous forest that feels straight out of a fairytale.
+The hike to Upper Latourell Falls takes about 90 minutes and winds through beautiful forest the entire way.

 Things to Do in Portland, Oregon